aceofspadesss/rock-paper-scissors/README.md

-Rock, Paper, Scissors for browser console.
+Rock, Paper, Scissors for browser.